After disarming an assassin, Oliver Sipple was hailed a hero. But the ensuing media storm outed him as gay and upended his entire life.

 In the last years of his life, Oliver Sipple received treatment for schizophrenia, alcoholism, and other health issues.
 He claimed that his siblings had all but abandoned him.

 Sipple was found dead inside his apartment where he lived alone on Feb.
-3, 1989, due to natural causes.
+3, 1989.
+There was a half-gallon bottle of bourbon at his side and the coroner estimated that he had been dead for two weeks already.
+His death was attributed to natural causes.
 He was only 47 years old.

 Now that you’ve read about the tragic story of Oliver Sipple, read about the true story of Abraham Lincoln’s assassination.
 Then, dive into the famous assassination of JFK through these 39 haunting photographs.